EAL (English as an Additional Language)

-Children who enter the school during the Foundation stage at our Early Years campus can learn English sufficiently enough to cope with the demands of a Key Stage One classroom.
-However, children arriving in higher year groups often need additional support in English.
-For students in Year One and Two we offer an EAL programme for those whose English language skills are emerging and developing.
-Our aim is to ensure that their level of English is proficient enough to cope with the demands of the Year 3 curriculum in the Primary School.
+Children who enter the school during the Foundation stage at our Early Years campus can learn English sufficiently enough to cope with the demands of a year 1 classroom.
+However, children arriving in higher year groups often need additional support in English language.
+For students in Year 1 and Year 2, we offer an EAL programme for those whose English language skills are emerging and developing.
+Our aim is to ensure that their level of English is proficient enough to cope with the demands of the Year 2 curriculum in the Primary School.

 Tier 1 – General EAL support

 As part of our access to learning the EAL team work with children to bridge their English understanding in school.
-This involves withdrawing the children from class to focus on three areas: phonics, grammar and pre-teaching or repeating vocabulary/going over classwork done in class.
-Alongside this our EAL teachers go into classrooms to support EAL students with their learning in class.
+This involves withdrawing the children from class to focus on the four strands of English: Listening and comprehension, Speaking, Reading and Writing, as well as phonics, grammar and pre-teaching or repeating vocabulary/going over classwork done in class.

 Tier 2 – Intensive EAL